 Scleroderma can affect the skin, GI tract, muscles, lungs, or kidneys.
 It causes scar tissue (fibrosis) to form in skin and organs.
 Symptoms may include tight, leathery skin, red and swollen fingers, severe indigestion, heartburn, constipation, diarrhea, muscle pain, weakness and shortness of breath.

 A disease involving the mucus-secreting glands that causes a reduction of excretions.
 This can cause dryness of the eyes, mouth, vagina, skin, lungs, brain, sinuses, blood cells, blood vessels, digestive tract, bladder, kidneys, and joints.
-Symptoms may include painful dry eyes, dry mouth, sores in the mouth, on the tongue or throat, gum inflammation, tooth decay, tooth loss, dry skin, rashes, vaginal dryness, yeast infections, shortness of breath, pleuritis, pericarditis, diarrhea, constipation, abdominal pain, chronic sinusitis, confusion, numbness or tingling in the hands or feet, seizures, stroke, kidney disease, fatigue, join and/or muscle pain, vasculitis or blood clots.
+Symptoms may include painful dry eyes, dry mouth, sores in the mouth, on the tongue or throat, gum inflammation, tooth decay, tooth loss, dry skin, rashes, vaginal dryness, yeast infections, shortness of breath, pleuritis (inflammation of the lining of the lungs), pericarditis (swelling and irritation of the membrane which surrounds the heart), diarrhea, constipation, abdominal pain, chronic sinusitis, confusion, numbness or tingling in the hands or feet, seizures, stroke, kidney disease, fatigue, join and/or muscle pain, vasculitis or blood clots.

 Systemic Lupus Erythematosus